It was made by Curata and features in a post entitled 29 Essential Content Marketing Metrics [INFOGRAPHIC].

 Depending on your goals focus on quality not quantity!

-Overall a great infographic and one I’ll be using in the coming months.
-What do you think?
-Please comment below.
+Overall a great infographic and one I'll be using in the coming months.
+Pages linked in the article have changed, but I managed to find the original image.